hermanschaaf/go-mafan/README.md

 Go Mafan
 ============

 Mafan is a Go package for handling everything in Chinese text processing that just makes your life `mafan` (troublesome).
-It can split strings into words, do parts-of-speech tagging, handling file encodings and more.
+It will split strings into words, do parts-of-speech tagging, handle file encodings and more.

 Right now it only has `Split`, which splits a string of Chinese text into a slice of words, but it aims to achieve all of the above eventually.
 Use like so: